gan-of-culture/get-sauce/README.md

 ## TODO's

 - Add site to download hentai 1080p only (video)
+- Add mass extract for imageboards that have direct download links (yandere, konachan)
 - Clean up coding and add more sites

 ## Licencse